arnold-c/OutbreakDetection/manuscript/manuscript.typ

 Infectious disease diagnostics are medical devices and techniques that can be used to detect the presence of a pathogen in a host @worldhealthorganizationDiagnostics2024.
 A clinician may use a physical examination to diagnose a patient with an infection, identifying the signs and symptoms that result from the host’s immune response to the pathogen (e.g., fever, rash).
-Alternatively, #emph[in vitro] tests to quantify the presence of the pathogen itself may be used, e.g., polymerase chain reaction (PCR) to detection pathogen nucleic acids, or the host's immune response to the pathogen e.g., enzyme-linked immunosorbent assays (ELISA) to measure IgM or IgG antibody responses @worldhealthorganizationDiagnostics2024 @yangPCRbasedDiagnosticsInfectious2004 @alhajjEnzymeLinkedImmunosorbent2024.
+Alternatively, #emph[in vitro] tests to quantify the presence of the pathogen itself may be used, e.g., polymerase chain reaction (PCR) to detect pathogen nucleic acids, or the host's immune response to the pathogen e.g., enzyme-linked immunosorbent assays (ELISA) to measure IgM or IgG antibody responses @worldhealthorganizationDiagnostics2024 @yangPCRbasedDiagnosticsInfectious2004 @alhajjEnzymeLinkedImmunosorbent2024.
 Any given diagnostic will vary in its ability to correctly identify the presence of the pathogen, which is described by its sensitivity and specificity.
 The sensitivity of a diagnostic is the ability to correctly identify a positive result, conditional on a positive individual being tested i.e., a true positive result @westreichDiagnosticTestingScreening2019 @shrefflerDiagnosticTestingAccuracy2024 @parikhUnderstandingUsingSensitivity2008.
 The specificity is the opposite: the ability to correctly determine a true negative result, conditional on a negative individual being tested @westreichDiagnosticTestingScreening2019 @shrefflerDiagnosticTestingAccuracy2024 @parikhUnderstandingUsingSensitivity2008.